jchenj/jchenj.github.io/_posts/2019-12-17-brief-tour-python-standard-library.md

 * zipfile

-That's 19 modules so far - and I might have used a few more when working through other tutorials, etc.
+That's nineteen modules so far - and I might have used a few more when working through other tutorials, etc.

 By going through this section, I'm looking forward to: